dmbarbour/glas/docs/GlasDesign.md

 The compile program must have arity 1--1, and has a limited effects API to guarantee deterministic compilation based on source and state of other modules.
 A relevant assumption is that dependencies between modules are acyclic (forming a directed acyclic graph).
 Effects API:

 * **load:ModuleID** - Response is compiled value for the indicated module, or the request may fail.
-Currently, modules are identified by strings (a list of bytes) such as `"foo"`, eliding file extension.
+Currently, modules are usually identified by strings (a list of bytes) such as `"foo"`, eliding file extension.
 We search for the named module locally then fallback to `GLAS_PATH`.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

 Load failures may occur due to missing modules, ambiguous names (e.g. if we have both `foo.g0` and subdirectory `foo/`), detection of dependency cyles, failure of a compiler function, etc. A compiler can continue in presence of most load failures.
 The cause of failure is not visible to the client module but should be visible to developers, e.g. via log.